 The specialized payment processing for gun shops and dealers offers merchants the tools and flexibility to grow their businesses.
 Working with a firearms payment processor like Allied Payments provides many different benefits.

 Payment Processing Benefits Include

 - Integration into POS Systems

 - Fraud Control and Monitoring Services

 Gun shops, dealers and other firearms related industries need to keep extensive records, and most have turned to POS systems.
 At Allied Payments, our network is able to integrate into the most common point-of-sale systems used in the firearms industry.
-Dealers and stores not using a POS can also integrate into our network using any PCI Compliant credit card terminal.
+Dealers and stores not using a firearm POS system can also integrate into our network using any PCI Compliant credit card terminal.

-One of the biggest benefits of Allied Payment is the ability of gun shops to expand online to significantly boost a company's revenue.
-Whether it's a holster company or a firearms manufacturer, accepting online payment processing will help businesses grow.
-Since most payment processors are unable to offer these services, Allied Payments has become a leader in firearms ecommerce services.
+One of the biggest benefits of Allied Payment is the ability of gun shops to expand online to significantly boost a company’s revenue.
+Whether it’s a holster company or a firearms manufacturer, accepting online payment processing will help businesses grow.
+Since most payment processors are unable to offer these services, Allied Payments has become a leader in firearms merchant account services.